-Each Greystone student is assigned a position of responsibility and their contribution from their area helps the team to accomplish the mission - 50 for 50 appointments.
-Their names and their leadership positions are listed for your convenience to facilitate communication and interaction between you and this Greystone team.
+Each Greystone student is assigned a position of responsibility and their contribution from their area helps the team to accomplish the mission - 34 for 34 appointments.

 Greystone is all about TEAM - and it begins on Day 1.
 When students arrive at Greystone and complete the check-in process, they are assigned to a work detail.
 It could be the "Clean Team" or the "Paint Team" or the "Moving Team" - everyone is assigned to a job and a team.
 The intent is to force "interaction" within each team - the Greystone students all begin talking to each other while they work.
 Keep in mind, most, if not all, have never met before check-in!
 As they work, they talk, they then begin to work together - first within the team and then between teams - they must if they are to complete their tasks on time.
 Once completed, all teams have been around the entire Greystone dorm, they have talked with everyone and they have begun the bonding process - an essential element of team building.